 Austell woman joins boyfriend in jail months after altercation and shooting, police say

 Sep.
-19—Police say an Austell woman has joined her boyfriend in jail, after warrants show the two were involved in a verbal altercation at a townhome complex in May that escalated to shooting and left one man with multiple gunshot wounds.
+20—Police say an Austell woman has joined her boyfriend in jail, after warrants show the two were involved in a verbal altercation at a townhome complex in May that escalated to a shooting and left one person with multiple gunshot wounds.

 Senicka Clarke, 25, was arrested Sept.
 13 in connection to the shooting on the evening of May 13 at the residential community on Oak Hill Circle, about a half-mile north of Interstate 20.

-An arrest warrant accuses Clarke of retrieving a 9mm handgun from her vehicle after she said the other man involved in the argument first approached her with a gun.
+An arrest warrant accuses Clarke of retrieving a 9mm handgun from her vehicle after she said Quenson Beavers, the other person allegedly involved in the argument, first approached her with a gun.
 She told police her boyfriend, Mia'Tece Hodge, took the gun from her and then "she heard shooting."

 "(Clarke) was unable to determine who fired first," the warrant states.

-Following the shooting, police say Clarke and Hodge fled the scene, while the other man involved was transported to Grady Hospital in Atlanta with multiple gunshot wounds.
+Following the shooting, police say Clarke and Hodge fled the scene, while the Beavers was transported to Grady Hospital in Atlanta with multiple gunshot wounds.

 Clarke faces one felony count of aggravated assault with a weapon and one felony count of possession of a firearm during the commission of a crime.
 She is being held at the Cobb County jail without bond, jail records show.